 A major European hub, Brussels International Airport (BRU) is perfectly situated for quick flights around Europe and Asia, handling traffic from all over the globe.
 Located 6.9 miles (11km) northeast of Brussels in Zaventem, the airport was awarded Best Airport in Europe by the Airports Council International in 2005.
 While that was a few years ago, the level of service has been maintained and the airy and spotlessly clean airport is a real pleasure to use.

 The airport is located eight miles (13km) northeast of the city centre.

 Getting to the city

-The train station is located on the basement level.
-There is a train shuttle service from the airport to the North, South, and Central stations of Brussels.
-The shuttle runs every 15-20 minutes and the journey takes approximately 20 minutes.
-It operates between 5:30am and 12:20am from the airport.
+The train station is located on the basement level that connects to Brussels and other major national and international destinations.
 A bus station is below the Arrivals hall.
 The number 12 bus on weekdays before 8pm, and the number 21 at all other times, takes passengers to the European Quarter of the city .
 There are also buses that serve Brussels Airport to Antwerp.
 An airport bus link also operates between the Brussels railway lines and the airport.
 There are licensed, metered taxis available outside the Arrivals hall.

 GMT +1 (GMT +2 from April to October).

 Tel: +32 2 753 7753

 Major car hire companies are represented at the airport, including Avis, Budget and Hertz; their desks are in the Arrivals hall.

-Airport facilities include ATMs and bureaux de change, a post office, duty-free shops, cafes/restaurants, a beauty shop, a Communications Centre with internet access, religious services, train information and reservation, a travel agency, and luggage lockers.
+Airport facilities include ATMs and bureaux de change, duty-free shops, cafes/restaurants, a beauty shop, religious services, train information and reservation, a travel agency, and luggage lockers.

 You can get flights to Brussels International Airport on dozens of major carriers, including Aer Lingus, Air Canada, Air France, Alitalia, American Airlines, Austrian Airlines, bmi, British Airways, Brussels Airlines, Continental, Delta, easyJet, Egyptair, Etihad, Finnair, Jet Airways, Jet4you, KLM, LOT, Lufthansa, Qatar, Swiss Air, TAP Portugal, Tunisair, Turkish Airlines, United Airlines and US Airways.